Earthquake shakes Guatemala and southern Mexico, no damage reported - ExBulletin

 Earthquake shakes Guatemala and southern Mexico, no damage reported

-MEXICO CITY (Reuters) – A powerful earthquake struck Guatemala on Wednesday, shaking the Central American country and parts of southern Mexico, though the epicenter of the earthquake, which reached more than 150 miles below the surface, appeared to avoid damage.

-The USGS said the 6.4-magnitude quake occurred at a depth of 252 kilometers (156.6 miles) and had its epicenter about 2 km southeast of the municipality of Canela in Guatemala.
+An earthquake with a preliminary magnitude of 6.2 struck Guatemala on Wednesday, also shaking southern Mexico, according to the Mexican Seismological Institute.

-Guatemala’s natural disaster agency said there were no immediate reports of damage, while civil protection authorities in the southern Mexican state of Chiapas said there were no injuries or property damage.
+Guatemala’s natural disaster agency said there were no immediate reports of damage and downgraded the quake’s magnitude to 5.6.

-Neighboring El Salvador said on Twitter that there was no tsunami risk from the quake.

-(Reporting by Diego Orr and Lisbeth Diaz in Mexico, Sofia Menchu in Guatemala and Nelson Renteria in El Salvador; Editing by Anthony Esposito)

 |